 What to do: hike the city walls, speedboat tour to Our Lady of the Rocks (church on a tiny island) + Blue Cave + Perast (nearby town), day trip to Budva (beach town)

 Where to stay: I stayed in an Airbnb 1 mile from the Old Town, but I’d also recommend staying closer to the Old Town.
 I was worried about noise, but apparently it quiets down a lot at night (at least in April)

-I would definitely recommend the hike up the city walls, but 8 euros entry is a little pricey.
-There’s apparently a free entrance, so try to find that instead.
+I would definitely recommend the hike up the city walls, but 8 euros entry can be a little pricey.
+There’s apparently a free entrance, so you can try to find that instead.
 The views are very worth the climb, and there are cute sunbathing cats along the way.